yaogara/yaogara-ark/content/plants/byrsonima-crassifolia.md

     - Strong bark decoctions are cooled and applied as washes for minor skin infections, ulcers, and wound cleaning (Cáceres et al. 1990).
 Gauze or cloth compresses are common where running water is scarce.

 - Ceremonial use:
   - Bark shavings and ripe fruit feature as altar offerings—sometimes with cacao, maize, or other “teacher plants”—during rites invoking health, agricultural prosperity, and protection of the community.
 Such offerings are central to both indigenous and mestizo cosmologies; technique and symbolism vary by region (Alves & Rosa 2007).
-Assemblages may include [[Theobroma cacao]] and [[Zea mays]]; Nanche’s bright color and fragrance contribute to the sensorial dimensions of ofrendas during seasonal transitions.
+Assemblages may include [[plants/theobroma-cacao]] and [[Zea mays]]; Nanche’s bright color and fragrance contribute to the sensorial dimensions of ofrendas during seasonal transitions.

 - Administration:
   Oral teas and decoctions are typical for gastrointestinal and respiratory indications, with topical applications common for skin issues.
 Dosage and frequency depend on local tradition, age, and presentation of symptoms.
 Preparations for postpartum care and lactation support are generally mild infusions, reflecting caution in vulnerable periods (Martínez-Vázquez et al. 1999)[9].